 Job prospects should be best with regional airlines, low-cost carriers or in general aviation, because these segments are anticipated to grow faster than the major airlines.
 Most new jobs in air traffic control will result from the FAA’s retiring workforce.

-A career in aviation management is more attainable when the job candidate has a Bachelor of Science degree in Aviation Management with a concentration in Air Traffic Control (ATC).
-The ATC option is an FAA-approved program that meets the FAA's Air Traffic-Collegiate Training Initiative.
-At Florida Tech, courses in aircraft systems development, air traffic control, airspace management, information support systems and aviation planning not only meet the requirements established by the Airway Science Program of the Federal Aviation Administration (FAA) ensure that graduates are qualified to work in a career in the aviation industry having developed a solid foundation in best practices applicable to the air traffic industry and aviation management.
+Aviation management careers will likely offer even greater opportunity if the job candidate has a Bachelor of Science degree in Aviation Management with a concentration in Air Traffic Control.
+At Florida Tech, courses in aircraft systems development, air traffic control, airspace management, information support systems, and aviation planning ensure that graduates are qualified to work in a career in the aviation industry with a solid foundation in best practices applicable to the air traffic industry and aviation management.

-After receiving their aviation management degree, many of our students go to graduate school (often at Florida Tech or at other prestigious universities for advanced degrees in aviation human factors, airport development and aviation law before entering an aviation management career.
+After receiving an aviation management degree, many students go to graduate school at Florida Tech or at other prestigious universities for advanced degrees in aviation human factors, airport development, and aviation law.